lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 Some people online are suggesting updating your logging statements from `%m` to `%m{nolookupzz}` to mitigate this**.

+_ The string is intentionally wrong here to prevent blind copy-pasting._

 We do not recommend you follow this strategy.
 Even if you manage to patch your application 100% today, you will still likely accidentally add a `%m` again in the future and _then you will be vulnerable again_.